-Building Criteria Type 1 Туре 2 Туре З Type 5 (Two cred lits available) Туре 6 No. of BREEAM-SE credits 1 1 1 1 1 1 No. of amenities required 3 3 4 4 7 2 Proximity (metres) 500 500 500 500 1000 500 Appropriate food outlet С С С С С $\checkmark$ Access to cash $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Access to a recreation or leisure facility for fitness or sports С С С С С $\checkmark$ Access to an outdoor open space (public or private, suitably sized and accessible to building users) С С С С С √ Publicly available postal facility $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Community facility $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Over the counter services associated with a pharmacy $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Public sector doctor's surgery or general medical centre - - $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Child care facility or school $\checkmark$ - $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$
+Building Criteria Type 1 Type 2 Туре З Type 5 (Two crea lits available) Туре 6 No. of BREEAM-SE credits 1 1 1 1 1 1 No. of amenities required 3 3 4 4 7 2 Proximity (metres) 500 500 500 500 1000 500 Appropriate food outlet С С С С С \checkmark Access to cash \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Access to a recreation or leisure facility for fitness or sports С С С С С \checkmark Access to an outdoor open space (public or private, suitably sized and accessible to building users) С С С С С \checkmark Publicly available postal facility \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Community facility \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Over the counter services associated with a pharmacy \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark Public sector doctor's surgery or general medical centre - - \checkmark \checkmark \checkmark \checkmark Child care facility or school \checkmark - \checkmark \checkmark \checkmark \checkmark

-Buil ding Criteria Type 1 Type 2 Туре З Туре 5 Туре 6 (Two credits av vailable) Key: Building types: C - Core amenity for building type Type 1: C Offices, retail, indu ustry - Amenity relevant to building type Type 2: F Preschool, school S Type 3: H Type 3: Higher education and university Type 4: Healthcare (requires a bespoke assessment) Type 5: Residential dwellings and residential institutions - long term stay (two credits are available and each can be awarded independently of the other) Iotels, residential m stay, and other s
+Buil ding Criteria Type 1 Type 2 Туре З Туре 5 Туре 6 (Two credits av railable) Key: Building types: C - Core amenity for building type Type 1: C Offices, retail, ind ustry - Amenity relevant to building type Type 2: F Preschool, school s Type 3: H Type 3: Higher education and university Type 4: Healthcare (requires a bespoke assessment) residenti (two crea Residential dwelli al institutions - lo dits are available independently o ong term stay and each can be Iotels, residential m stay, and other s

 Ref Terms Description Shell a nd core (non-residentia I and residential institutions only) CN1 Applicable assessment criteria Both options: All criteria relevant to the building type and function apply.
 Reside ntial - Partially fitted an d fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
-Genera 1 · CN3 Collective amenities One type of amenity may also exist within or as part of other types of amenities, e.g. a grocery store in a petrol station, cash point or pharmacy in a supermarket etc. It is not a requirement of this issue that each amenity is 'standalone'.
+Genera վ · CN3 Collective amenities One type of amenity may also exist within or as part of other types of amenities, e.g. a grocery store in a petrol station, cash point or pharmacy in a supermarket etc. It is not a requirement of this issue that each amenity is 'standalone'.
 CN3.1 Amenities within the assessed building or on site An amenity within the building or on the same site as the proposed development, e.g. where the assessed building is part of a campus, retail or business park or centre, complies with the assessment criteria.
 CN3.2 Phased developments The guidance provided in BREEAM-SE issue Tra 01 Public transport accessibility concerning phased developments also applies to this issue.
 CN3.3 Safe pedestrian route Safe pedestrian routes include pavements and safe crossing points or, where provided, dedicated pedestrian crossing points, such as pelican or zebra crossings.
 A safe crossing point could also be a tactile crossing that drops to the level of the road, which could be used by wheelchair users.
 An element of assessor judgement is required and if in doubt, their justification of safe crossing points should be provided.
 For more information on safe pedestrian routes, please refer to the guide GCM-handbok, published by Trafikverket and Sveriges Kommuner och Landsting.